qiaopengjun5162/tonic-live/CONTRIBUTING.md

 ## Thank You

 Your contributions are greatly appreciated.
-Thank you for making `rust-template` better for everyone! 🚀
+Thank you for making `tonic-live` better for everyone! 🚀